-The assignment of all instructional space is the responsibility of the President and can be if the President deems it in the best interest of the University, be delegated to the Vice President for Academic Affairs.
-Authority is then delegated by the Vice President for Academic Affairs to the academic deans and the department chairs for the assignment of space for classrooms, offices, and other instructional uses.
-Space assigned to departments for their use may be assigned for other uses by the Vice President for Academic Affairs at times the space is not used by the department.
+The assignment of all instructional space is the responsibility of the President and can if the President deems it in the best interest of the University, be delegated to the VPAA.
+Authority is then delegated by the VPAA to department chairs for the assignment of space for classrooms, offices, and other instructional uses.
+Space assigned to departments for their use may be assigned for other uses by the VPAA at times the space is not used by the department.